inspark/inspark-docker/README.md

 ## Log in to Inspark
 You can access Inspark now via your web browser by visiting http://localhost:HTT_PORT.
-Note that many browsers now default to https - if yours is one of them, please make sure it uses http.
+(HTTP_PORT 8001 by default) Note that many browsers now default to https - if yours is one of them, please make sure it uses http.

 Log in with the default username and password: